 Mary L. Nohl Fund Individual Artist Programs

-The 2023 Nohl Fellowship cycle is now closed.
-To view the guidelines, jurying and announcement schedule, and application instructions, click here.
-If you would like to be notified when the Fellowship re-opens, please sign up for our mailing list here.
+The application for the 2025 Nohl Fellowship cycle is now closed.
+If you would like to receive reminders and information about the Fellowship, please sign up for our mailing list here.
+Click here for more information on the program.

 The Suitcase Export Fund is now open.
 To view the guidelines and application instructions, click here.

-The Lynden administers the Greater Milwaukee Foundation’s Mary L. Nohl Fund Fellowships for Individual Artists program.
-The program, funded by the Greater Milwaukee Foundation’s Mary L. Nohl Fund and Joy Engine, has two components.
+The program has two components.
 The fellowship program provides unrestricted funds for Established and Emerging artists to create new work or complete work in progress.
 The Greater Milwaukee Foundation’s Mary L. Nohl Fund Suitcase Export Fund for Visual Art was created to help artists with the cost of exhibiting their work outside the four-county area (Milwaukee, Waukesha, Ozaukee, Washington).
 Both programs are open to practicing artists residing in the four-county area.
-One hundred and sixteen fellowships have been awarded since the program began in 2003, and 372 individual artists and 22 artist collectives have received Suitcase Awards.
+One hundred and twenty-six fellowships have been awarded since the program began in 2003, and 414 individual artists and 26 artist collectives have received Suitcase Awards.

 The Greater Milwaukee Foundation is Wisconsin’s largest community foundation and was among the first established in the world.
 For more than a century, the Foundation has been at the heart of the civic community, helping donors achieve the greatest philanthropic impact, elevating the work of changemakers across neighborhoods, and bringing people and organizations together to help our region thrive.
 Racial equity is the Foundation’s North Star, guiding its investments and strategies for social and economic change.
 Leveraging generations of community knowledge, cross-sector partnerships and more than $1 billion in financial assets, the Foundation is committed to reimagining philanthropy, recentering communities and remaking systems to transform our region into a Milwaukee for all.